rust-lang/book/nostarch/chapter05.md

 A `struct`, short for *structure*, is a custom data type that lets us name and package together multiple related values that make up a meaningful group.
-If you come from an object-oriented language, a `struct` is like an object's data attributes.
-In the next section of this chapter, we'll talk about how to define methods on our structs; methods are how you specify the *behavior* that goes along with a struct's data.
-The `struct` and `enum` (that we will talk about in Chapter 6) concepts are the building blocks for creating new types in your program's domain in order to take full advantage of Rust's compile-time type checking.
+If you come from an object-oriented language, a `struct` is like an object’s data attributes.
+In the next section of this chapter, we’ll talk about how to define methods on our structs; methods are how you specify the *behavior* that goes along with a struct’s data.
+The `struct` and `enum` (that we will talk about in Chapter 6) concepts are the building blocks for creating new types in your program’s domain in order to take full advantage of Rust’s compile-time type checking.

 One way of thinking about structs is that they are similar to tuples that we talked about in Chapter 3.
 Like tuples, the pieces of a struct can be different types.
-Unlike tuples, we name each piece of data so that it's clearer what the values mean.
-Structs are more flexible as a result of these names: we don't have to rely on the order of the data to specify or access the values of an instance.
+Unlike tuples, we name each piece of data so that it’s clearer what the values mean.
+Structs are more flexible as a result of these names: we don’t have to rely on the order of the data to specify or access the values of an instance.

 To define a struct, we enter the keyword `struct` and give the whole struct a name.
-A struct's name should describe what the significance is of these pieces of data being grouped together.
-Then, inside curly braces, we define the names of the pieces of data, which we call *fields*, and specify each field's type.
+A struct’s name should describe what the significance is of these pieces of data being grouped together.
+Then, inside curly braces, we define the names of the pieces of data, which we call *fields*, and specify each field’s type.
 For example, a struct to store information about a user account might look like:

 ```rust